-According to the Insurance Journal, workers' compensation rates in the state of Washington are rising by 2% this year.
+According to the Insurance Journal, workers' compensation rates in the state of Washington are expected to increase by 2% this year.
 The state currently ranks in the top 20 for the highest workers' comp rates in the country.
-A recent study indicated that Washington rates are approximately 108% of the median insurance rates based on a composite study of selected classification codes.
+A recent study indicated that Washington rates are approximately 108% of the median work comp insurance rates based on a composite study of selected classification codes.

 Please refer to the Washington Department of Labor and Industries for class codes and rate information since WA operates as a monopolistic state fund.
 If you are a Washington based business employing people outside the state of WA, we can help your business obtain workers' compensation coverage for employees and jobs in all other states outside of Washington.

 Pay As You Go plans designed to improve cashflow and bullet-proof your audits.

 Insurance companies file their "base manual rates" for approval with each state for all class codes.
 Rate recommendations are generally made to the state and carriers annually by the